-PAIs serve as a useful barometer to gauge which issuers to seek to invest in: PAI #3 for corporates and PAI #15 for sovereign GHG intensity, respectively; exclusions based on PAI #10 on issuers that fail as per UNGC and OECD Principles; PAI #14 on issuers that fail on controversial weapons across the whole Fund compared to those in the investable universe; and PAI #16 on investee countries that fail at being designated as free by the Freedom House.
+PAIs serve as a useful barometer to gauge which issuers to seek to invest in: PAI #3 for corporate GHG Intensity and PAI #15 for sovereign GHG intensity, respectively; exclusions based on PAI #10 on issuers that fail as per UNGC and OECD Principles and PAI #14 on issuers that fail on controversial weapons across the whole Fund compared to those in the investable universe; and investee countries that are deemed inappropriate based on the Investment Manager's own assessment and third party data.
 Therefore, the PAI tool is a useful input to evaluate appropriate portfolio actions, such as but not limited to, engagement, divestment, inclusions, and exclusions.